Father’s ‘unbearable pain’ after death of son while playing rugby for Holyrood

 The father of a man who died while playing rugby for the Scottish Parliament team said the “pain is unbearable”.

-Rodger Hill said his family is “broken” after the sudden death of David Hill on Saturday.
+Rodger Hill said his family is “broken” after the sudden death of David Hill, 30, on Saturday.

 He said on Twitter: “I can’t believe I’m writing this.
 My amazing son David passed away today playing rugby in Dublin for the Scottish Parliament.